Save energy and build resilience

 - Energy savings—Energy Trust offers cash incentives for electric savings in Portland General Electric and Pacific Power territories ($0.02/annual kilowatt hour saved) and natural gas savings ($0.20/annual therm saved) in NW Natural, Cascade Natural Gas and Avista territories through SEM improvements.

-- Milestones—A $1,000 incentive for each of certain SEM milestones that you reach.
+- Milestones—A $1,000 incentive for each SEM milestones that you reach.

-- Education—Incentives for certifications, and access to additional resources and training.
+- Education—Incentives for completing certifications, and access to additional resources and training.